Codecademy/docs/content/python/concepts/built-in-functions/terms/breakpoint/breakpoint.md

 - `c` (continue): Continue execution, only stop when a breakpoint is encountered.

-- `w` (where): Print a stack trace, with the most recent frame at the bottom.
-That means  you'll see the code that is currently executing and its callers.
+- `w` (where): Print a stack trace, with the most recent frame at the bottom, showing the code that is currently executing and its callers.

 - `l` (list): Show the current location in the file and a few lines (by default 11 lines) of context.